Asset Forfeiture and Cash Seizure Defence Solicitors

 Cash forfeiture laws apply to situations where funds are confiscated before there is any court ruling that the individual has broken any laws.
-Seized cash can be forfeited under section 297A of POCA (without a court order) and section 298 of POCA (with a court order).
+Cash obtained through a cash seizure can be forfeited under section 297A of POCA (without a court order) and section 298 of POCA (with a court order).

 Cash forfeiture is a civil law matter rather than a criminal matter, meaning the court can order forfeiture if there is evidence that the money was ‘more likely than not’ obtained illegally or going to be used for illegal activity.

 Similar to a confiscation order, civil recovery proceedings allow investigating agencies to seize assets without the triggering conviction on the basis that the specified property represents the proceeds of criminal conduct.